Compliance with the following physical and immunization standards is required prior

 To prove immunity, you must have the following information:

-1) documentation of adequate immunization as described in table
+1) Documentation of adequate immunization

 2) laboratory evidence of immunity: date of the titer, results of the test with a numerical value for the presence of antibodies that indicates immunity, and name/location of the laboratory

-3) documentation of physician-diagnosed measles
+3) documentation of physician-diagnosed illness

-If you cannot prove immunity through the above means, immunization with MMR, Polio vaccine, and/or Varicella vaccine must occur.
+If you cannot prove immunity through the above means, immunization with MMR, vaccine, and/or Varicella vaccine must occur.

 B. Hepatitis B